-Included in the above balance is approximately CAD13,966,000 (2021: CAD13,073,000) for which the Group and a related Hong Kong-based investment holding company entered into loan agreements and under which the Group provided RMB loan and received HK\$ loan from the investment holding company.
-The Group has to repay HK\$ to receive RMB from the investment holding company.
+Included in the above balance is approximately CAD13,615,000 (2022: CAD13,966,000) for which the Group and Zhengwei International Investment and Management Co., Ltd. ("ZIIM"), a Hong Kong-based investment holding company controlled by a shareholder of the Company, entered into several loan agreements and under which ZIIM provided loans (denominated in HK\$) to the Group with a specific principal amount.
+Meanwhile, the Group provided loans (denominated in RMB) to ZIIM with a specific principal amount (note 8a).